 Discuss the privacy risks associated with the sharing of information within the Department and what steps, if any, are currently being taken to mitigate those identified risks.
+(Work with your System ISSO to complete all Privacy Risk questions inside the document this section).

 This question is related to privacy control UL-1, Internal Use.

 Privacy Risk: The sharing of data is necessary for the medical care of individuals eligible to receive care at a VHA facility.
-However, there is a risk that the data could be shared with an inappropriate VA organization or institution which would have a potentially catastrophic impact on privacy.
+However, there is a risk that the data could be shared with an inappropriate VA organization or institution which would have a potentially catastrophic impact on privacy